Efficient Stackelberg Strategies for Finitely Repeated Games: Abstract

 \section{Abstract}

-We study the problem of efficiently computing optimal strategies in asymmetric leader-follower games repeated a finite number of times, which presents a different set of technical challenges than the infinite-horizon setting.
-More precisely, we give efficient algorithms for finding approximate Stackelberg equilibria in finite-horizon repeated two-player games, along with rates of convergence depending on the horizon $T$.
+We study Stackelberg equilibria in finitely repeated games, where the leader commits to a strategy that picks actions in each round and can be adaptive to the history of play (i.e. they commit to an algorithm).
+In particular, we study static repeated games with no discounting.
+We give efficient algorithms for finding approximate Stackelberg equilibria in this setting, along with rates of convergence depending on the time horizon $T$.
+In many cases, these algorithms allow the leader to do much better on average than they can in the single-round Stackelberg.
 We give two algorithms, one computing strategies with an optimal $\frac{1}{T}$ rate at the expense of an exponential dependence on the number of actions, and another (randomized) approach computing strategies with no dependence on the number of actions but a worse dependence on $T$ of $\frac{1}{T^{0.25}}$.
 Both algorithms build upon a linear program to produce simple automata leader strategies and induce corresponding automata best-responses for the follower.
-We complement these results by showing that approximating the Stackelberg value in three-player finite-horizon repeated games is a computationally hard problem via a reduction from the balanced vertex cover problem.
+We complement these results by showing that approximating the Stackelberg value in three-player finite-horizon repeated games is a computationally hard problem via a reduction from balanced vertex cover.